esl/MongooseIM/doc/developers-guide/accumulators.md

 ### Tracing

-`origin_stanza` field is fully immutable for the lifespan of a single accumulator, so it's easier to correlate one of the stanzas sent by a client with some "unexpected" stanza routed from a completely different part of a server.
+`origin_pid` and `origin_location` fields are immutable for the lifespan of a single accumulator.
-There are many places in the server, where an accumulator may be created, so `origin_location` makes it much easier to find out what event has triggered the processing.
+There are many places in the server, where an accumulator may be created, so `origin_location` makes it much easier to find out what event has triggered the processing, and `origin_pid` identifies the process in which it happened.

 ### Performance measurement